dima-eam/tiny-bank/README.md

 ## How to Run

-> First, make sure that you have JDK 21 installed, and both JAV_HOME and runtime java points to the right version.
+> First, make sure that you have JDK 21 installed, and both JAVA_HOME and runtime java points to the right version.

 To build a "fat JAR" one can simply run Maven Wrapper from project root directory: